 - Keep calipers upright when valves are open.

 - New brake pads should not be compressed.

 - Do not compress when electric sensors are present.

-More you can learn more about when does the brake caliper need to be replaced?
+You can learn more about when the brake caliper needs to be replaced.

 Some Commonly Asked Questions About (Brake Caliper Compression): FAQs